foundation/octophant/README.md

 Variables are grouped by component.
 The component is defined by the `@group` a variable belongs to.
 The group can be set on individual variables, or on every variable in a file using a poster comment.

+When writing the file, Octophant automatically converts hyphens in group names to spaces, and then capitalizes each word.
+So `menu-bar` becomes `Menu Bar`.
+You can also define custom names for each group with the `groups` option.

 ```scss
 ////
 /// @group button